tswilliamson/oiram/readme.md

 Download the latest release [here](https://github.com/tswilliamson/oiram/releases)

 Copy the Oiram.g3a, OiramS.8xv, OiramT.8xv, and OiramPK.8xv files to the file root of your Prizm calculator.
+You should now find the Add-In installed on your calculator home screen.

+## Keys

+The default keys are:

+    [SHIFT] Jump
+    [OPTN] Run/Attack
+    [Arrow Keys] Move/Duck
+    [EXE] Pause
+    [MENU] Exit

+With the exception of MENU, these keys can be reconfigured by pressing OPTN in the level select screen.

 ## Compatibility